Generic Name: sumatriptan (SOO-ma-TRIP-tan)

 - Use Imitrex tablets with caution in the ELDERLY; the risk of serious side effects (eg, heart problems, high blood pressure) may be increased.

-- Imitrex tablets is not approved for use in CHILDREN younger than 18 years old.
+- Imitrex tablets are not approved for use in CHILDREN younger than 18 years old.
 Talk with the doctor.

 Possible side effects of Imitrex tablets: